-The amount of the actuary's compensation should not be related to the outcome of the matter (e.g., litigation) in connection with which the work is done.
-The actuary may, however, reduce or waive his or her usual fee in hardship cases.
-[Effective January 1, 2004]
+^{.01} The amount of the actuary's compensation should not be related to the outcome of the matter (e.g. litigation) in connection with which the work is done.
+The actuary may, however, reduce or waive his or her usual fee in hardship cases.[‡] [Effective date to be determinedEffective January 1, 2004]